Tandem mass spectrometry: Surface-induced dissociation

 The SID technique is also applicable to ion-mobility mass spectrometry (IM-MS).
 Three different methods for this technique include analyzing the characterization of topology, intersubunit connectivity, and the degree of unfolding for protein structure.
 Analysis of protein structure unfolding is the most commonly used application of the SID technique.
 For Ion-mobility mass spectrometry (IM-MS), SID is used for dissociation of the source activated precursors of three different types of protein complexes: C-reactive protein (CRP), transthyretin (TTR), and concanavalin A (Con A).
 This method is used to observe the unfolding degree for each of these complexes.
 For this observation, SID showed the precursor ions' structures that exist before the collision with the surface.
 IM-MS utilizes the SID as a direct measure of the conformation for each proteins' subunit.

-Fourier-transform ion cyclotron resonance (FTICR) are able to provide ultrahigh resolution and high mass accuracy to instruments that take mass measurements.
-These features make FTICR mass spectrometers a useful tool for a wide variety of applications such as several dissociation experiments such as collision-induced dissociation (CID, electron transfer dissociation (ETD), and others.
+Fourier-transform ion cyclotron resonance are able to provide ultrahigh resolution and high mass accuracy to instruments that take mass measurements.
+These features make FT-ICR mass spectrometers a useful tool for a wide variety of applications such as several dissociation experiments such as collision-induced dissociation (CID, electron transfer dissociation (ETD), and others.
 In addition, surface-induced dissociation has been implemented with this instrument for the study of fundamental peptide fragmentation.
 Specifically, SID has been applied to the study of energetics and the kinetics of gas-phase fragmentation within an ICR instrument.
 This approach has been used to understand the gas-phase fragmentation of protonated peptides, odd-electron peptide ions, non-covalent ligand-peptide complexes, and ligated metal clusters.